-Then you have to connect to the MySQL database and mask or encrypt the password and using the required user information we call stored procedure using Python code to save into MySQL database table.
+Then you have to connect to the MySQL database and mask or encrypt the password and using the required user information you call stored procedure using Python code to save into MySQL database table.

 import pymysql from werkzeug.security import generate_password_hash, check_password_hash try: conn = pymysql.connect(host='localhost', database='roytuts', user='root', password='root') cur = conn.cursor() _hashed_password = generate_password_hash('secret') cur.callproc('sp_createUser',('Soumitra Roy','firstname.lastname@example.org',_hashed_password)) data = cur.fetchall() if len(data) == 0: conn.commit() print('User information saved successfully !') else: print('error: ', str(data)) except Exception as e: print(e) finally: cur.close() conn.close()

 Create a table called tbl_user under roytuts database.
 Create database roytuts in MySQL server if it does not exist already.
 I will create a stored procedure to store user data into tbl_user.

 CREATE TABLE `tbl_user` ( `user_id` bigint NOT NULL AUTO_INCREMENT, `user_name` varchar(45) COLLATE utf8mb4_unicode_ci DEFAULT NULL, `user_email` varchar(45) COLLATE utf8mb4_unicode_ci DEFAULT NULL, `user_password` varchar(255) COLLATE utf8mb4_unicode_ci DEFAULT NULL, PRIMARY KEY (`user_id`) ) ENGINE=InnoDB AUTO_INCREMENT=1 DEFAULT CHARSET=utf8mb4 COLLATE=utf8mb4_unicode_ci;

 Now I will show you how to create stored procedure in MySQL database.
-Here we create the stored procedure called sp_createUser with parameters required to store in the above user table.
+Here I create the stored procedure called sp_createUser with parameters required to store in the above user table.
 Only the column id is not taken as input parameter because it is the primary key and this column value is auto generated.

 Here in this stored procedure I first check whether the record with same user name already exists or not.
 If the same user name exists then I simply return